creativetimofficial/vue-material-dashboard-laravel-bs4/README.md

 ![Product Image](https://github.com/creativetimofficial/public-assets/raw/master/vue-material-dashboard-laravel/vue-material-dashboard-laravel.gif?raw=true)

-Vue Material Dashboard json API is a fullstack resource built on top of [Vue Material](https://vuematerial.io/) and [Vuejs](https://vuejs.org/v2/guide/).
-Build awesome-looking apps with a flexible architecture across a variety of devices and operating systems.
-Vue Material Dashboard json API is the official Vuejs and json API version of the original Material Dashboard.
+What if your frontend came not only with reusable components, but also with a reusable backend?
+API-driven development is more than just a buzzword and we partnered with [UPDIVISION](https://updivision.com) to prove it.
+Build awesome-looking apps with a flexible architecture across a variety of devices and operating systems with Vue Material Dashboard Laravel.

 # Laravel API Setup